Modern slavery statement

 - Managers are provided with a range of leadership training and are assisted by our HR team in HR-related matters including recruitment, remuneration and employee wellbeing.

-- To raise awareness of modern slavery risks within Wellcome, provide training sessions to key teams within our organisation, and seek to build engagement of all staff on modern slavery more broadly.
+- Continue to raise awareness of modern slavery risks within Wellcome through further training sessions to key teams within our organisation, and continue to build engagement of all staff on modern slavery more broadly.

-- Work with other major UK funders, through our grant activities, to develop a fit for funding statement that all new grant-holding organisations will need to complete.
+- Further progress our work with other major UK funders, through our grant activities, to develop a fit for funding statement that all new grant-holding organisations will need to complete.
 This statement will require organisations to assure us they can comply with key grant funder conditions and policies, including our requirement that they have implemented appropriate policies and procedures to mitigate the risk of modern slavery within their operations.